 Eagle County Airport has service from 11 cities on five major airlines during the winter months: American, Continental, Delta, United, United Express, and US Airways provide winter non-stop jet service between EGE and thirteen major U.S. cities, including Atlanta, Charlotte, Chicago, Cincinnati, Dallas, Denver, Houston, Los Angeles, Miami, Minneapolis, New York, Newark, and Philadelphia.

 In addition to airports in Eagle and Aspen Colorado, visitors can also choose to fly into Denver International Airport (DIA).
 Located 220 miles from Aspen, this airport offers some of the best airfares in Colorado and daily direct international flights.

 Denver International, on 53 square miles, is one of the world’s biggest airports.
 It is the fourth-busiest American airport and the ninth busiest worldwide.
-The expansive and beautiful Jeppesen Terminal is the focus of the airport.
+The expansive Jeppesen Terminal is the focus of the airport.
 It is a two-hub airport with United and Frontier both basing their operations there.
 Southwest Airlines is another major carrier using Denver as a hub.